The smarter you are when looking for a bad credit loan, the better positioned you'll be to find the loan that works best for you.

 Shopping for a personal loan isn’t easy, even when you have good credit.
 Add bad credit to the mix, however, and the difficulty level ratchets up pretty severely.
 While there are some bad credit loans and no credit check loans that make for possible short-term financial solutions, there are many others that could easily trap you in a recurring cycle of debt.

 In order to find the right bad credit loan for your situation, you need to know what to look for.
 You need to know how to look at interest charges versus APRs and how to compare payment terms versus your monthly budget.
 That’s why we’ve put together this handy bad credit loan guide to help ensure that you’re asking the right questions in order to find the right loan.

 If you haven’t stopped to consider this option, then you should—well—stop and consider it!
 While borrowing money from a friend or family member can be deeply awkward, it sure beats borrowing money from a bad credit lender.

 The key to borrowing money in a situation like this is communication.
 You need to sit down with the person you’re requesting money from and make everything crystal clear.
 Why do you need this money?
 How much do you need?
 What other options have you considered?
 What kind of repayment plan makes sense?

 And while it’s often the case that friends and family members don’t charge each other interest, you should be prepared for this to be part of the deal.
-But even if they do charge you interest, the rates are probably going to be much lower than the average 400 percent APRs that you see from a typical payday loan or cash advance.

 Make sure that both you and your lender understand the terms of your agreement before they hand over the money.
 In fact, you would do well to get the agreement in writing.
 If that sounds like a big hassle, you should check out this personal loan agreement template that we created to help people in situations exactly like this one.